 With their product ideas in mind and on paper, the SPARK teams started meeting at Generator to begin prototyping.

-Once the prototype is made, the next step is giving their inventions to test subjects.
+Once the prototype is made, the next step is to have their subjects test their inventions.
 “We’re making assumptions,” Stephie, a sophomore at Winooski High School explained, “Now we need to get into the reality and see if this is really working, and if it’s not, our goal is to find something else that works better.”

 So is SPARK working?